ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/discovery/v2/index.md

 # Discovery API

-Use the Discovery API to search, look up and find events, attractions and venues.
-The API provides access to all Ticketmaster events for North America and International, as well as Universe, TicketWeb and Front Gate events.
+Use the Discovery API to search, look up and find events, attractions, venues and classifications.
+The API provides access to all Ticketmaster events, as well as Universe and TicketWeb events.
 {: .lead .article}

 #### Developer Console